Appdynamics/api-commandline-tool/README.md

 `adc.sh` integrates different commands to interact with your AppDynamics controller.
 Call `adc.sh help` to get a full list:

 ```
-Usage: ./adc.sh <namespace> <command>
+Usage: adc.sh [-H <controller-host>] [-C <controller-credentials>] [-D <output-verbosity>] [-P <plugin-directory>] [-A <application-name>] <namespace> <command>

+You can use the following options on a global level:
+	-H <controller-host>		 specify the host of the controller you want to connect to
+	-C <controller-credentials>	 provide the credentials for the controller.
+Format: user@tenant:password
+	-D <output-verbosity>		 Change the output verbosity.
+Provide a list of the following values: debug,error,warn,info,output
+	-D <application-name>		 Provide a default application
-To execute a action, provide a namespace and a command, e.g. "dbmon list" to list all database collectors.
+To execute a action, provide a namespace and a command, e.g. "metrics get" to get a specific metric.
 Finally the following commands in the global namespace can be called directly:
+	config		Initialize the adc configuration file
 	help		Display the global usage information
-	config	Initialize the adc configuration file
+	install		Run through the process of setting up the appdynamics plattform

 application
+	export		Export an application from the controller
 	list		List all applications available on the controller

 controller